 1. Cookie Monster is green because of all the leafy green vegetables he eats.
-The crossed out text is incorrect.
+The crossed-out text is incorrect.
 Cookie Monster is blue, not green.
 Although I don't know why he is this color, it is certainly not because of his healthy eating habits.
 That monster doesn't eat anything but cookies.
 Information confirming this correction can be found in Michael Davis's history of Sesame Street, Street Gang, in the section that begins "There was a brief period during which Cookie Monster had neither an obsession nor a permanent name."

 Each assignment is worth four point. (a) You get two points for answering all questions as completely as possible on your first attempt.
-If you have spoken to me, but are still stuck, then you should answer as much of the question as you can and explain what part of the question is tripping you up. (b) You get two more points for correcting your first attempt and explaining all your errors.
+If you have spoken to me, but are still stuck, then you should answer as much of the question as you can and explain what part of the question is tripping you up.
+Again, your answer does not have to be correct to get full credit! (b) You get two more points for correcting your first attempt and explaining all your errors.